Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Zhaney24/README.md

 Version Control Systems:

 What are version control systems, and why are they important in software development?
 Give examples of popular version control systems and their features.
+Version control systems are software tools that help software teams manage changes to source code over time.
+The Version Control System helps manage the source code for the software team by keeping track of all the code modifications.
+It also protects the source code from any unintended human error and consequences, that's why they are important. examples include Git, Helix Core, mercurial and more.
 Software Project Management:

 Discuss the role of a software project manager.
 What are some key responsibilities and challenges faced in managing software projects?